zacharysyoung/gotxt/README.md

 00000011
 ```

-**-list** shows valid names; like the comment says, spaces and hyphens will be stripped out and the name made lowercase before:
+**-list** shows valid names; like the comment says, spaces and hyphens will be stripped out and the name made lowercase before the command tries to match name:

 ```none
 # names are case insensitive; spaces and hyphens will not be used for comparison, i.e., `gotxt -in UTF-8` = `gotxt -in 'Utf 8'` = `gotxt -in utf8`